AmanJain2903/ScoreIt.AI/README.md

     ```
   - Fully modular – new entity matchers can be plugged in with minimal changes.

+**11. Resume OCR Engine**
+- A modular and extensible OCR component for converting resume PDF files into clean, structured text for downstream NER and matching pipelines.
+  - Core class: `ResumeOCR`
+  - Converts scanned or text-based resumes (PDF format) into raw string text.
+  - Supports input as:
+    - `pdfBytes` – raw bytes (ideal for API/file uploads)
+    - `pdfPath` – local path to PDF
+  - Internally uses:
+    - `pdf2image` – to convert PDF pages to images
+    - `pytesseract` – to extract text from each image using OCR
+⚙️ Features
+  - ✅ Accepts either PDF **file path** or **bytes**
+  - ✅ Compatible with both scanned resumes and digital PDFs
+  - ✅ Auto-merges multi-page content into a single string
+  - ✅ Stateless, clean, and reusable instance interface
+  - ✅ Graceful error handling for unsupported/malformed inputs
+  - ✅ Designed for easy upgrade to layout-aware OCR (e.g., LayoutLM)

 ---

 ## Modular Clean Architecture**